4th Drink Driving Charge – No Jail – Ringwood Magistrates’ Court

 - 49(1)(b) of the Road Safety Act 1986 – driving a motor vehicle while more than the prescribed concentration of alcohol is present in breath (Alleged reading 0.202)

-- 49(1)(f) of the Road Safety Act 1986 – Within 3 hours after driving a motor vehicle,furnish a sample of breath and the indicated concentration of alcohol after driving or being in charge of a motor vehicle (alleged reading 0.202)
+- 49(1)(f) of the Road Safety Act 1986 – Within 3 hours after driving a motor vehicle, furnish a sample of breath and the indicated concentration of alcohol after driving or being in charge of a motor vehicle (alleged reading 0.202)

 - 49(1)(a) of the Road Safety Act 1986 – driving a motor vehicle while under the influence of intoxicating liquor to such an extent as to be incapable of having proper control of the vehicle

-- Under section 49(1)(b) of the Road Safety Act 1986, a person if found guilty of a second oPence, is liable for a fine up to $23,710.80 or imprisonment for 12 months.
+- Under section 49(1)(b) of the Road Safety Act 1986, a person if found guilty of a second offence, is liable for a fine up to $23,710.80 or imprisonment for 12 months.

-- Under section 49(1)(f) of the Road Safety Act 1986, a person if found guilty of a third oPence, is liable for a fine up to $35,566.20 or imprisonment for 18 months.
+- Under section 49(1)(f) of the Road Safety Act 1986, a person if found guilty of a third offence, is liable for a fine up to $35,566.20 or imprisonment for 18 months.

 - Under section 49(1)(a) of the Road Safety Act 1986, a person, if found guilty, is liable for a fine up to $4,939.75 or imprisonment for 3 months.